T'Pau (band)

 T'Pau /təˈpaʊ/ are an English pop group formed in Shrewsbury, Shropshire, led by singer Carol Decker.
-They had a string of top 40 hits in the UK during the late 1980s and early 1990s, most notably "China in Your Hand", "Heart and Soul" and "Valentine", and several hits in the rest of Europe, before disbanding in 1992.
+They had a string of Top 40 hits in the UK during the late 1980s and early 1990s, most notably "China in Your Hand", "Heart and Soul" and "Valentine", and several hits in the rest of Europe, before disbanding in 1992.
 Decker still performs under the name T'Pau at solo shows and 1980s nostalgia concerts, and in 2013 she reunited with original band member and co-songwriter Ronnie Rogers for a 25th-anniversary UK tour.

 History

 The band formed in 1986, taking their name from a Vulcan elder of the same name in the sci-fi series Star Trek.
 Prior to deciding on this name, they were called Talking America on early demos sent to record and publishing companies.

 Their first hit was the 1987 release "Heart and Soul".
 Initially a flop in the UK, it first became a hit in the US Billboard Hot 100 chart, reaching No. 4 after being featured on a Pepe Jeans advertisement; it repeated the feat in the UK Singles Chart some months later.
 Their third single, "China in Your Hand", was their biggest UK hit; it became the 600th single to reach number 1 in the UK and spent five weeks at the top spot.
 It also reached the number 1 in several other European countries but made little impact in the United States.
-Their debut album, Bridge of Spies (simply called T'Pau in the US), also reached number 1, and went quadruple platinum in the UK.
-The album produced a total of five hit singles including "Valentine", "Sex Talk" and "I Will Be with You".
+Their debut album, Bridge of Spies (simply called T'Pau in the US), also reached number 1 and went quadruple platinum in the UK.
+The album produced a total of five hit singles including "Valentine", "Sex Talk" (a live recording of an early flop single, "Intimate Strangers"), and "I Will Be with You".

 In 1988 they released their second album Rage, which peaked at No. 4 in the UK and reached platinum status there, but failed to come close to the level of success of the band's debut album the year before.
-It produced the UK top 20 single "Secret Garden", though chart returns were diminishing by this point, and two following singles earned modest success.
+It produced the UK Top 20 single "Secret Garden", though chart returns were diminishing by this point, and two following singles earned very modest success.
 The third album The Promise followed in 1991: it peaked at No. 10 in the UK, earning a silver disc.
-The Promise included one top 20 hit, "Whenever You Need Me", but the band's commercial peak had now passed and they split up after its release.
-A compilation album, Heart and Soul – The Very Best of T'Pau, was released in 1993 and reached the UK top 40.
+It included one Top 20 hit, "Whenever You Need Me", but the band's commercial peak had now passed and they split up after its release.
+A compilation album, Heart and Soul – The Very Best of T'Pau, was released in 1993 and reached the UK Top 40.